 After looking on the metalwork forms whenever his eyes moved, he began to see them appearing in the periphery of his sight, and grow clearer there until he could see them without looking at them as plainly as shiny figures seen through a shop window, every saffron point, curve, or texture as if tipped or dipped in sleek and razor glass.
 He now had to look directly at something to see it return to its rightful form, and to return his clear vision to a single point of focus rather than a field of vivid sight confronting his mind all at once.

 The child was getting up.
-He realized he had again changed states as he sat as of sleeping and waking, and again it was as if the thunderous sound was a memory of some other day, and the thoughts of the metal imagework had changed as if it was another day he had seen them.
+He realized that he had as he sat again changed states as of sleeping and waking, and again it was as if the thunderous sound was a memory of some other day, and the thoughts of the metal imagework had changed as if it was on another day he had seen them.

 He went with the girl, and, once they straightened themselves after coming from under the shadow of the branches, she cheered: